List of craters on Mercury: Z

-back to top

 Terminology

 As on the Moon and Mars, sequences of craters and basins of differing relative ages provide the best means of establishing stratigraphic order on Mercury.
 Overlap relations among many large mercurian craters and basins are clearer than those on the Moon.
 Therefore, as this map shows, we can build up many local stratigraphic columns involving both crater or basin materials and nearby plains materials.

 Over all of Mercury, the crispness of crater rims and the morphology of their walls, central peaks, ejecta deposits, and secondary-crater fields have undergone systematic changes with time.
 The youngest craters or basins in a local stratigraphic sequence have the sharpest, crispest appearance.
 The oldest craters consist only of shallow depressions with slightly raised, rounded rims, some incomplete.
 On this basis, five age categories of craters and basins have been mapped; the characteristics of each are listed in the explanation.
 In addition, secondary crater fields are preserved around proportionally far more craters and basins on Mercury than on the Moon or Mars, and are particularly useful in determining overlap relations and degree of modification.

 Because only limited photographic evidence was available from Mariner 10's three flybys of the planet, these divisions are often tentative.
 The five crater groups, from youngest to oldest, are: